-As part of the specific objective the following thematic activities will be supported to increase the involvement and participation of the inhabitants of the Programme area in cross-border cooperation:
+This specific objective will be implemented via a Small Projects Fund.
+The following thematic activities will be supported to increase the involvement and participation of the inhabitants of the Programme area in cross-border cooperation:

 1. Integration of residents of the Programme area in the fields of art and culture